-Rating Agencies is the fruition of this exercise.
-As with the Principles, with which it should be used, the CRA Code Fundamentals were developed out of discussions among IOSCO members, CRAs, representatives of the Basel Committee on Banking Supervision, the International Association of Insurance Supervisors, issuers, and the public at large.
-The CRA Code Fundamentals offer a set of robust, practical measures that serve as a guide to and a framework for implementing the Principles' objectives.
-These measures are the fundamentals which should be included in individual CRA codes of conduct, and the elements contained in the CRA Code Fundamentals should receive the full support of CRA management and be backed by thorough compliance and enforcement mechanisms.
-However, the measures set forth in the CRA Code Fundamentals are not intended to be all-inclusive: CRAs and regulators should consider whether or not additional measures may be necessary to properly implement the Principles in a specific jurisdiction, and the Technical Committee may revisit the CRA Code Fundamentals in the future should experience dictate that modifications are necessary.
-Further, the CRA Code Fundamentals are not designed to be rigid or formulistic.
+Following publication of the CRA Principles, some commenters, including a number of CRAs, suggested that it would be useful if IOSCO were to develop a more specific and detailed code of conduct giving guidance on how the Principles could be implemented in practice.
+The following Code of Conduct Fundamentals for Credit Rating Agencies is the fruition of this exercise.
+As with the Principles, with which it should be used, the Code Fundamentals were developed out of discussions among IOSCO members, CRAs, representatives of the Basel Committee on Banking Supervision, the International Association of Insurance Supervisors, issuers, and the public at large.

+The Code Fundamentals offer a set of robust, practical measures that serve as a guide to and a framework for implementing the Principles' objectives.
+These measures are the fundamentals which should be included in individual CRA codes of conduct, and the elements contained in the Code Fundamentals should receive the full support of CRA management and be backed by thorough compliance and enforcement mechanisms.
+However, the measures set forth in the Code Fundamentals are not intended to be all-inclusive: CRAs and regulators should consider whether or not additional measures may be necessary to properly implement the Principles in a specific jurisdiction, and the Technical Committee may revisit the Code Fundamentals in the future should experience dictate that modifications are necessary.
+Further, the Code Fundamentals are not designed to be rigid or formulistic.
 They are designed to offer CRAs a degree of flexibility in how these measures are incorporated into the individual codes of conduct of the CRAs themselves, according to each CRA's specific legal and market circumstances.
-However, in developing their own codes of conduct, CRAs should keep in mind that securities regulators may decide to incorporate the CRA Code Fundamentals into their own regulatory oversight, may decide to supervise compliance with the CRA Code Fundamentals, and/or may decide to provide for an outside arbitration body to enforce the CRA Code Fundamentals.
-Jurisdictions may also rely on market mechanisms to enforce compliance with the CRA Code Fundamentals, as the market may judge a CRA adversely if its own code of conduct fails to address the provisions contained in the CRA Code Fundamentals.